CBT using ERP: the treatment for Emetophobia in Children and adults

 At CBT-I & CBT Psychotherapy, cognitive behavioral therapy (CBT) with ERP (Exposure and Response Prevention) is used with Adults, Children and Teens to take your life back from emetophobia.
 With children, much work is done to help parents be coaches rather than being responsible for helping their children avoid fear by checking food expiration dates, limiting car rides, etc. These behaviors, in the end, actually make emetophobia grow!

-Through cognitive awareness of how emetophobia talks to you, and the assumptions it makes when there is doubt, we start to remove the fuel that keeps emetophobia present.
-Asking for reassurance, limiting long trips, checking foods for safety etc. are means by which emetophobia has you behave in ways to give it 100% certainty things are not going to make you sick and that you will be safe.
-But these behaviours also teach your brain that there is danger, fuel the fear and slowly taking over every bit of your life in the process.
-Catching emetophobia in its game, working with any physical complaints or panic symptoms, especially stomach aches, we reframe the beliefs and shift away from safety habits that make you feel better for an hour or two, but make emetophobia worse.
-Changing how you respond to fear, and even triggering it to train the brain to feel confident that it does not need to avoid being sick.
+Through cognitive awareness of how emetophobia talks to you and the assumptions it makes when there is doubt, we start to remove the fuel that keeps emetophobia present.
+Asking for reassurance, limiting long trips, checking foods for safety etc., are means by which emetophobia has you behave in ways to give it 100% certainty things are not going to make you sick and that you will be safe.
+But these behaviors also teach your brain that there is danger, fuel the fear, and slowly take over every bit of your life.
+Catching emetophobia in its game, working with any physical complaints or panic symptoms, especially stomach aches, we reframe the beliefs and shift away from safety habits that make you feel better for an hour or two but make emetophobia worse.
+Changing how you respond to fear and even triggering it to train the brain to feel confident that it does not need to avoid being sick.

 This is hard work.
 Recovery from Emetophobia is possible.

 This hard work is not as hard as living daily with the rules of Emetophobia, and this hard work